OOPA2018/syllabus/README.md

 Feedback will be given in the pull request, so please respond with your thoughts and questions!
 You are welcome to open the pull request early as a work-in-progress if you are stuck and want to ask a question.
 Note that your solution will also be live at `http://USERNAME.github.io/EXERCISE`.

-#### Versions

-For exercises with multiple Versions (`V1`, `V2`, etc.) listed in the README: these are intended as guidelines for how to complete the assignments in the smallest/simplest possible increments.
-You are expected to reach the highest Version for each assignment by the due date.
-See also: [extra credit](#extra-credit).

 ### Requirements

 These apply to real life, as well.